 The output pdf file contains three plots.

 Box plot provides the variation around the percentage contribution to dissimilarity generated by SIMPER for the top 20 taxa.
 This is produced as a result of bootstrapping the samples in the given summary file.
+Each box in the box plot represents the first quartile (lower horizontal line), median (middle bold line), and upper quartile (upper horizontal line) of the percent contribution generated by SIMPER for each taxon.
+The circles represent the outliers present in the bootstrapped data.

 Bar plot represents the observed top 20 taxa based on their composition/abundance in the sample.